-My first lesson of 2018 is that you can get a lot wrong and still finish well inside the top 1% of teams.
+My first lesson of 2018 was that you can get a lot wrong and still finish well inside the top 1% of teams.
 From wasting four trades on Cameron Murray, to trading out Tevita Pangai jnr and Andrew Fifita way too early, to having Bryce Cartwright in my squad for the first month of the season, I made my share of blunders but scrapped my way through it to win a few head-to-head leagues and finish 18th overall.

 Here's my round one squad, with a bit of cash left in the bank under the $9.4 million salary cap: